Title IX Student Sexual Misconduct Policy 2023-2024

 In Jefferson County, most examinations that include the collection of evidence (Sexual Assault, Sexual Misconduct, intimate partner abuse) are performed by the Louisville SANE Program at one of their two locations:

 Phone: (502) 562-4064

 Louisville, KY 40201

-All emergency rooms in the Commonwealth of Kentucky are authorized and required to provide service.
-These services can be provided by a physician, sexual assault nurse examiner, or another qualified medical professional.
-Physical evidence of a criminal sexual assault must be collected from the alleged victim’s person as soon as possible.
-Evidence can often be obtained from towels, sheets, clothes, etc. and needs to be collected as soon as possible as well.
-Having evidence collected will help to keep all options available to a victim, but will not obligate to any course of action; however, may assist the authorities should the victim decide later to pursue criminal charges.
+All emergency rooms in the Commonwealth of Kentucky are authorized and required to provide this service.
+These services can be provided by a physician, Sexual Assault nurse examiner, and/or another qualified medical professional.
+Physical evidence of a criminal Sexual Assault must be collected from the alleged victim’s person as soon as possible.
+Having evidence collected will help to keep all options available to a victim, but will not obligate the victim to any course of action.
+The evidence collected may assist the authorities should the victim decide later to pursue criminal charges.